 The Points-Based System

 For those coming to the UK on a longer term basis, UK Visas & Immigration (UKVI), which replaced the former UK Border Agency, applies a points-based system.
 Different rules apply to each “tier” of the system, but, in addition to the specific requirements applicable to each tier, there are usually English language and maintenance requirements.
 Unlike a visitor visa, a non-visa national requires to hold a valid UK visa to enter the UK on the Points-Based System.

 - Tier 1

 There are certain categories under Tier 1 which may well be helpful, in particular those for entrepreneurs and investors.
 The investor category broadly requires individuals to invest at least £2m in specific types of investment in the UK.
-Entrepreneurs need to be establishing, or investing in, a business in the UK.
+Entrepreneurs need to establish, a business in the UK, with the applicable visas open to new applicants, since 29th March 2019, being the Start-up visa and the Innovator visa.

 Generally the spouse and children (under 18) of someone who applies under one of these categories will be admitted to the UK for the same period as the applicant (they will need to apply for a dependants' visa).
 Dependants will also be able to work and study in the UK.

 - Tier 2

 If the individual is coming for a specific job, a visa as a “skilled worker” under Tier 2 may be more appropriate.
 Tier 2 entry is equivalent to the old work permit category.
 The individual needs to have a relatively high level of skill or qualifications and the employer will generally need to show that it has not been able to find an EEA citizen to fill the position.

 The employer must also hold a Tier 2 sponsor licence (issued by UKVI) to “sponsor” workers.
 Graduates also need an employer to sponsor them in order to remain in the UK to work.

 The above is only a broad outline and the rules are subject to continual change by UKVI.

 Obtaining Indefinite Leave To Remain in the UK and/or British Citizenship